-This year, let’s celebrate Thanksgiving in a healthy way, with the right attitude!
 Thanksgiving commemorates gratefulness.
-Let’s express our appreciation for all we have, and enjoy a healthy delicious meal and the presence of our loved ones!!
+Maybe this year, we can celebrate this holiday as it was originally intended.
+Let’s try to celebrate Thanksgiving in a healthier way and with the right attitude!
+Let’s express our appreciation for all we have and enjoy a healthy delicious meal and the presence of our loved ones!

 Since Thanksgiving for most of us is meal-focused, it is important to keep healthy eating in the forefront.
 By now you may be aware that most commercial foods are not only far from nutritious, but even toxic.
-Therefore, I strongly encourage you to read labels and eat clean food as much as possible in order to avoid adding toxic compounds into your body.
+Therefore, I strongly encourage you to read labels and cook your meal at home in order to avoid adding unnecessary toxic compounds into your body.

 Here are a few tips: